Snowiiii/Pumpkin/CONTRIBUTING.md

   Ensure your code adheres to the project's coding style guidelines (if any).
   Write clear and concise commit messages that describe your changes.

+### Project Structure

+Before contributing, it would be helpful to get to know the project structure, for further information, visit [STRUCTURE.md](STRUCTURE.md)

 ### Additional Information

 We encourage you to comment on existing issues and pull requests to share your thoughts and provide feedback.